 Corporate values play a critical role in creating a positive work culture and ensuring organizational success.
-In most successful organizations, corporate values create a perfect balance between the expectations and practicality of getting the tasks done.
-Developing such values and getting the employees to imbibe the same is often an extremely challenging task for the leadership.
 One effective way of achieving this objective is to align the employee recognition system with the core values of the company.
-This might seem extremely difficult and even impossible, given the fact that employee recognition programs and corporate values seem to be completely unconnected.
-However, bringing the two together can prove highly beneficial in terms of enhanced productivity and better employee engagement.
+Bringing the two together can prove highly beneficial in terms of enhanced productivity and better employee engagement.

 Even though the concepts of corporate values and employee recognition have co-existed for a long time, it is only recently that organizations have realized their strong linkage.
 With this newfound realization, organizations are redefining their employee recognition strategies to include their core values.